Constituent assembly: States

-State Constitutional Conventions
+State constitutional conventions

 All 50 states have had at least one Constitutional Convention, numbering over 233.
 11 were illegal and defeated by arms (Confederacy and Dorr's Rebellion).
 12 were illegal and won through arms (Revolutionary War, Republic of Texas, and Vermont Republic).
 37 were made in accordance with a Federal enabling law.

+Legislative restrictions surpassed

+State legislatures put restrictions on conventions that were not followed in these cases.